utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ### Must-to-have

-* As a user, I can login to the system
+* As a registered user, I can login to the system
-* As a user, I can recover my password
+* As a registered user, I can recover my password
 * As a teacher, I can comment and report badly raised problems
 * As a teacher, I can upload my problems to the system
 * As a teacher, I can generate a PDF and Latex file from created exams